 In addition, there is a need to address the growing menace of cybercrime and attacks against information systems, in particular attacks linked to organised crime.
 Computer crime is the only area of crime mentioned in Article 83 TFEU which is not listed in the categories of offences designated by the Financial Action Task Force and the Warsaw Convention.
 The financial impact of cybercrime and the size of related proceeds are hard to quantify, in the absence of reliable data and research, but cases show that proceeds from cybercrime are laundered through sophisticated schemes, involving both traditional and new payment methods.
 In order to disrupt the financial incentive that drives many cybercrime activities, this provision qualifies cybercrime, including any of the offences set out in Directive 2013/40/EU, as a predicate offence for money laundering.

-The proposal for a Directive on the fight against fraud to the Union’s financial interests by means of criminal law will introduce a new offence affecting the Union's financial interests called misappropriation.
-The proposal also foresees that the laundering of the proceeds of that offence should be criminalised.
-In order not to fall below the standards on money laundering set in that Directive, this proposal also includes misappropriation in relation to the Union's financial interests as a predicate offence.

 Article 3: Money laundering offences. – This provision defines which offences should be considered as money laundering offences in the Member States.

 This provision implements Article 9(1) of the Warsaw Convention by defining the material elements of what constitutes money laundering, i.e. the conversion or transfer of property derived from criminal activity with the purpose of concealing or disguising its illicit origin (point (a) of paragraph 1), and the concealment or disguise of its true nature, source, location, disposition, movement, rights with respect to, or ownership of the property (point (b) of paragraph 1).

 In addition, this provision goes beyond the FATF Recommendation and the Warsaw Convention by making obligatory the criminalisation of the acquisition, possession or use of the property derived from criminal activity, which in the Warsaw Convention is a possibility subject to the constitutional principles and the basic concepts of the legal system of each country.
 The mere possession of criminal proceeds is not considered money laundering in most Member States.
-The definition of the crime of money laundering in point (c) of Article 3(1) is coherent with that of the preventive framework of the 4AMLD, which also regards the acquisition, possession or use of property from criminal activity as money laundering.
 This proposal respects the different legal traditions of Member States by enabling the exclusion of self-laundering as to this type of money laundering (see below on paragraph 3 of Article 3).

 The three types of money laundering (conversion or transfer, concealment or disguise, and acquisition, possession or use) should be criminalised when committed intentionally in line with the Warsaw Convention.
 No element of negligence is introduced.
 Article 9 (3) of the Warsaw Convention allows discretion for parties to criminalise cases where the offender "(a) suspected that the property was proceeds; and (b) ought to have assumed that the property was proceeds."
 Diverging approaches to negligent money laundering exist in Member States, reflecting the differences in national legal traditions as to the subjective element required for the offence, but these divergences have not been identified as a substantial problem for cross-border cooperation.
 As this Directive only sets minimum rules, Member States are not prevented to criminalise negligent money laundering.